ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### March 21, 2022 (Day 77): Solidity: Use unit256 instead of unit8
+Each storage slot in Ethereum has 256 bytes, if we use a smaller variable, the rest is filled with zeros.
+Every other type is converted to unit256 as well
+Both of them costs gas

 #### March 20, 2022 (Day 76): Solidity: Self Destruct Vulnerability
 Contracts can be deleted from the blockchain by calling selfdestruct.
 selfdestruct sends all remaining Ether stored in the contract to a designated address.